 Coffee is delicious.
 What’s not to love?
 1 Working Out

-A recent study published in the Journal of Applied Physiology divided a group of competitive cyclists into three categories: Those who drank less than a cup of coffee a day, those who drank around two cups per day (so, a moderate amount), and those who drank three or more cups per day (that is, a high amount).
+published in the divided a group of competitive cyclists into three categories: Those who drank less than a cup of coffee a day, those who drank around two cups per day (so, a moderate amount), and those who drank three or more cups per day (that is, a high amount).
 Then, the cyclists performed speed trials after taking a 400 mg caffeine pill (equivalent to about four cups of coffee), a placebo, and no pill at all as a control condition.
-Pretty much every single cyclist had their fastest trial after taking the caffeine pill.
+Pretty much every single cyclist had their Journal of Applied Physiology fastest trial after taking the caffeine pill.

 The study had its flaws, of course; the participants were all male, so this correlation between caffeine intake and cycling speed has only been observed in one gender.
 Still, though — worth a shot, perhaps!

 Simply smelling coffee might be just as beneficial as actually drinking the stuff.
 In a 2008 study published in the Journal of Agriculture and Food Chemistry, sniffing the aroma of coffee helped ease stress in rats caused by sleep deprivation.
 And hey, if you like to drink coffee as much as you like to enjoy the scent of it, a separate, unrelated study from 2015 out of the Harvard School of Public Health found that caffeine can “provide the same effects as a mild antidepressant.”
 7 Having Awesome Ideas

 OK, yes, this one is less about the actual coffee and more about a particular environment in which a lot of us